The Best RV Mattress for 2021

 This may work for you.
 Especially if you have a wonky sized mattress.

 Kelly quit her sheets in 2017.

 Instead of sheets, she uses a quilt/bedspread to cover her RV queen mattress, and a covered duvet to sleep under.

 With a bed area that has zero walk-around space, and only one little section to get into the bed area, making the bed was a back-breaking event.

-This lack of accessibility to all sides of the mattress was the major reason Kelly decided to go without.
+Indeed, this lack of accessibility to all sides of the mattress was the major reason Kelly quit sheets.